-Net income was \$4.9 million and \$2.4 million in the three and six months ended September 30, 2024, respectively, compared to net losses of \$2.5 million and \$7.9 million in the three and six months ended September 30, 2023, respectively.
-The improvement in net loss was driven primarily by deferred tax liability recorded as a result of the Megatran acquisition as well as increased revenues and gross margins.
+Net income was \$4.9 \$2.5 million and \$2.4 \$4.8 million in the three and six nine months ended September 30, December 31, 2024, respectively, compared to net losses of \$2.5 million \$1.6 million and \$7.9 \$9.5 million in the three and six nine months ended September 30, December 31, 2023, respectively.
+The improvement in net loss income was driven primarily by increased revenues and gross margins as well as the release of a partial valuation allowance against the deferred tax liability recorded as a result of the Megatran acquisition as well as increased revenues and gross margins..